leandrosardi/scraper/README.md

-# linkedin-scraper
+# scraper

-Chrome extension to extract some data from LinkedIn.
+Chrome extension for visiting web pages and upload their HTML to [ConnectionSphere.com](https://connectionsphere.com) for

+1. parsing,
+2. data extraction, and
+3. data enrichment.

 ## Disclaimer